Vittorio Sentimenti

-Vittorio Sentimenti ([vitˈtɔːrjo sentiˈmenti]; 18 August 1918 – 27 September 2004), also known as Sentimenti III, is a former Italian football player from Bomporto in the Province of Modena who played as an attacking midfielder.
+Vittorio Sentimenti ([vitˈtɔːrjo sentiˈmenti]; 18 August 1918 – 27 September 2004), also known as Sentimenti III, was a former Italian football player from Bomporto in the Province of Modena who played as an attacking midfielder.

 Career

 Sentimenti played club football for several Italian teams, most prominently Juventus, Modena, Lazio, and Torino.

 Personal life

 The Sentimenti family were prominent in Italian football, several of Lucidio's relatives in the game include his brothers; Ennio, Lucidio, Primo and Arnaldo, his cousins Lino and nephews Roberto and Andrea Sentimenti.

 Vittorio played for Modena, Juventus and Lazio during the same time as his goalkeeping brother Lucidio Sentimenti, both as prominent squad members.
 Primo played with them both at Lazio for a while.